-In order for the City to efficiently deal with a Contractor's request for an exception to the conflict of interest regulations, the Contractor shall submit the following to the Community Development Division (CDD) prior to commitment of federal funds:
+In order for the City to efficiently deal with a Contractor's request for an exception to COI regulations, the Contractor shall submit the following to the Community Development Division (CDD) prior to commitment of federal funds:

-- 1. A cover letter describing the a) perceived conflict, b) the actions taken to resolve the conflict and issues related to Factors to be Considered for Exceptions (paragraph 5 above). - 2.
+- 1. A cover letter describing the (a) perceived conflict, (b) the actions taken to resolve the conflict, and (c) issues related to Factors to be Considered for Exceptions (paragraphs 8 and 9 of the section above). - 2.
 A copy of the loan/investment committee and/or Board meeting minutes showing the conflict was publicly disclosed. - 3.
-A letter from the Contractor's attorney stating that in his or her opinion such conflict does not violate State or local law.
+A letter from the Contractor's attorney stating that in their opinion such conflict does not violate state or local laws.

-Requests from Contractors receiving State of Wisconsin DOA-DECHR EHH funds will be first reviewed by the CDD staff and forwarded to DECHR.
+Requests from Contractors receiving DEHCR EHH (State-ESG) funds will be first reviewed by CDD staff before being forwarded to DEHCR.

-The Contractor shall not commit any federal funds until the conflict has been resolved and the City has received a letter of formal exception from the Department of Housing and Urban Development or DEHCR.
+The Contractor shall not commit any federal funds until the conflict has been resolved and the City has received a letter of formal exception from HUD or DEHCR.
 Under the terms of this Agreement, any such commitment prior to HUD or DEHCR approval will not be honored by the City.